 - Poinsettias: A holiday season favorite, the sap of the poinsettia plant can cause pets to vomit and will irritate the mouth and stomach.

 - Holly Berries: Both holly berries and the leaves of the holly plant can cause vomiting, diarrhea, stomach pain, and depression in pets.

 - Mistletoe: This Christmas staple is extremely toxic to pets.
-Any pet that ingests mistletoe should be taken to the veterinarian immediately to avoid severe illness, or even death.
+Any pet that ingests mistletoe should be taken to a veterinarian immediately.

 - Pine Tree Needles: Pine needles from your Christmas tree or other decoration can cause a pet's mouth to become irritated and may also be toxic depending upon the variety of tree.

 - Lily: The lily is deadly for cats.
-Animals who ingest any part of this plant should immediately be rushed to the veterinarian.
+Animals who ingest any part of this plant should be taken to a veterinarian immediately.